Semaeopus/press-content--offgrid/content/Monetization Permission.md

 Semaeopus allows for the contents of Off Grid to be published through video broadcasting services for any commercial or non-commercial purposes.
 Monetization of videos created containing assets from Off Grid is legally & explicitly allowed by Semaeopus.

-This permission can be found in writing at [http://semaeopus.com/press/sheet.php?p=off_grid](http://semaeopus.com/press/sheet.php?p=off_grid).
+~~This permission can be found in writing [here]~~